MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 * A provisioned [ExpressRoute circuit](/azure/expressroute/expressroute-circuit-peerings) through a [connectivity provider](/azure/expressroute/expressroute-locations).
 * An Azure subscription to create an ExpressRoute circuit and VNets in Azure.
 * A router that must:
-  * Support Site-to-Site VPN connections between its LAN interface and Azure Stack Multitenant Gateway.
+  * Support site-to-site VPN connections between its LAN interface and Azure Stack multi-tenant gateway.
   * Support creating multiple VRFs (Virtual Routing and Forwarding) if there's more than one tenant in your Azure Stack deployment.
 * A router that has:
   * A WAN port connected to the ExpressRoute circuit.
-  * A LAN port connected to the Azure Stack Multitenant Gateway.
+  * A LAN port connected to the Azure Stack multi-tenant gateway.

 ### ExpressRoute network architecture

-The following diagram shows the Azure Stack and Azure environments after you finish setting up ExpressRoute using the examples in this article:
+The following figure shows the Azure Stack and Azure environments after you finish setting up ExpressRoute using the examples in this article:

-*Figure 1.
-ExpressRoute network*

 ![ExpressRoute network](media/azure-stack-connect-expressroute/Conceptual.png)

-The following diagram shows how multiple tenants connect from the Azure Stack infrastructure through the ExpressRoute router to Azure at the Microsoft edge:
+The following figure shows how multiple tenants connect from the Azure Stack infrastructure through the ExpressRoute router to Azure at the Microsoft edge:

-*Figure 2.
-Multi-tenant connections*

 ![Multi-tenant connections with ExpressRoute](media/azure-stack-connect-expressroute/Architecture.png)

-The example in this article uses the same multi-tenant architecture shown in figure 2 to connect Azure Stack to Azure using ExpressRoute private peering.
+The example in this article uses the same multi-tenant architecture shown in this diagram to connect Azure Stack to Azure using ExpressRoute private peering.
 The connection is done using a site-to-site VPN connection from the virtual network gateway in Azure Stack to an ExpressRoute router.

 The steps in this article show you how to create an end-to-end connection between two VNets from two different tenants in Azure Stack to corresponding VNets in Azure.
 Setting up two tenants is optional; you can also use these steps for a single tenant.

 ## Configure Azure Stack

-To set up the Azure Stack environment for the first tenant, use the steps in following diagram as a guide.
+To set up the Azure Stack environment for the first tenant, use the following steps as a guide.
 If you're setting up more than one tenant, repeat these steps:

 >[!NOTE]
 >These steps show how to create resources using the Azure Stack portal, but you can also use PowerShell.